haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ## Tuples

-Tuples are the first kind of collection you are introduced to in haskell.
+Tuples are the first kind of collection you are introduced to in Haskell.
 This is because they are simple, primitive, and have a terse, flexible, built in syntax.
 Tuples are sometimes referred to as anonymous records, but instead of referencing fields by name you reference them by position in the structure.
-Tuples can contain an arbitrary number of items, but we will focus on the 2-tuple since haskell has good built in support for them.
+Tuples can contain an arbitrary number of items, well this is not entirely true, the Haskell Report only requires up to 15-tuples and GHC comes with support for 62-tuples, but usually that is enough.We will focus on the 2-tuple since Haskell has good built in support for them.
 However, if you are interested this is what an 8-tuple looks like

 ```haskell